-Many foreigners ask me what is the cost of living in the Philippines before they fully commit to booking their plane ticket.
+Many guys ask me what is the cost of living in the Philippines before they fully commit to booking their plane ticket.

 Many tourists/expats come to the Philippines and live on a cheap shoestring budget.
 It’s a haven for retirees and senior citizens who retired from their jobs and live on a limited, fixed income.
 You’re able to retire like a King instead of barely scratch by.

 They rent cheap apartments for as little as $60 per month and eat cheap food like noodles, rice, fruits and vegetables.